xseryda/ToME/Readme.txt

 How to install:
 1. Rewrite the empires2_x1_p1.dat file in the C:\Program Files (x86)\Microsoft Games\Age of Empires II\Games\ToME\Data (or similar if you installed Age of Empires somewhere else) by the file from the repository.
-2. Unzip the Script.AI.zip and copy the unzipped Script.AI folder to C:\Program Files (x86)\Microsoft Games\Age of Empires II\Games\ToME.
+2. Unzip the AI.zip and copy the unzipped AI folder to C:\Program Files (x86)\Microsoft Games\Age of Empires II\Games\ToME\Script.AI.
 In the ToME folder following hierarchy should be present: ToME/Script.AI/Ai.ai and other files (Do not duplicate the Script.AI folder).
+3. Do the same for Jonas.zip
-3. Run the game.
-New AI can be chosen in single and multiplayer games when starting the game -- instead of 'Computer' use 'AI'
+4. Run the game.
+New AI and Jonas can be chosen in single and multiplayer games when starting the game -- instead of 'Computer' use 'AI' (or 'Jonas')